MicrosoftDocs/defender-docs/defender-for-iot/get-started.md

 Use the Microsoft 365 admin center manage your users, billing details, and more.
 For more information, see the [Microsoft 365 admin center help](/microsoft-365/admin/).

+Belle - why are we documenting this for a trial license?
+Doesnt that come with a fixed size and time lenght.
+This should only be for later on when I am setting the fulll permanatnt license. for a trial version - how can we choose the devices if my site has more than the max of the trial license?

 ## Calculate number of devices

 Waiting for Belle feedback